khyau/workspaces-poc/README.md

 7. Once the Image Status changes to “AVAILABLE”:
 8. The custom image is ready AND your ImageBuilder WorkSpace will reboot and be available for use.

+**Remark**: WorkSpaces are provisioned from a Bundle to a Specific UserID in an AWS Directory Service Instance.
+Users are tied to bundles not Images.
+A bundle is a combination of an image AND WorkSpaces hardware instance types.
+You can create multiple bundles, using the SAME image with difference Hardware types.

+9. Now that the image is complete, we need to create a bundle based on this Image.
+On the Images page, select the new image, choose Actions, and **Create Bundle**.
+10. The Create Bundle window appears.
+Provide the information in the VPC Details section.
+11. A Bundle Created prompt will appear.
+To validate, click on the Bundles section in the navigation pane.
+12. The bundle with the custom image is listed and you are now ready to provision a WorkSpace for an End User.